sinnie/learn_web_dev/node/cors.md

+# CORS

-## Terms
+## Terms:
 * __CORS__ - _Cross-Origin Resource Sharing_.
 An HTML5 feature that allows one site to access another site's resources despite having a different domain names (origin).
-* __JSONP__ - JSON with Padding.
+* __JSONP__ - _JSON with Padding_.
 Used to request data from a server residing in a different domain than the client.
 This enables sharing of data in spite of the same-origin policy.

 ## Same-Origin Policy security model

 All of the major web browsers implement the Web Application Security Model outlined by the [w3c](http://www.w3.org) for [Same Origin Policy](http://www.w3.org/Security/wiki/Same_Origin_Policy).
 This policy is a security concept implemented by web browsers to prevent JavaScript code from making queries against a different origin.
 In other words, the same-origin policy prevents a web application from calling an external API.
-The browser would only consider resources to be of the same origin if they used the same protocol (http/https), the same port, and the same domain -- even different subdomains would be blocked.
+The browser only considers resources to be of the same origin if they use the same protocol (http/https), the same port, and the same domain -- even different subdomains will be blocked.

 The purpose of this policy is to protect against malicious scripting attacks.
-Unfortunately, it also prevents collaborative and rich web applications.
+Unfortunately, it also prevents non-malicious web applications from accessing resources to improve UX.

-To overcome the limitations of the same-origin policy, JSON-P (kind of a hack) and CORS (a new HTML5 feature) were implemented.
-With the adoption of CORS, web applications can now leverage cross-origin images, stylesheets, scripts, iframes, web fonts, AJAX API calls, videos, scripts, etc.
+To overcome the limitations of the same-origin policy, JSON-P (kind of a hack) and CORS (a new HTML5 feature) can be  implemented.
+With the adoption of CORS, developers can now leverage cross-origin images, stylesheets, scripts, iframes, web fonts, AJAX API calls, videos, scripts, etc to improve web applications.

 ### Getting Around the Same-Origin Policy

+The HTML `<script>` tag _is_ allowed to execute content retrieved from foreign origins.
+However, services replying with pure JSON data are not allowed to share data across domains, and any attempt to use this data from another domain will result in a JavaScript error.
+The browser downloads the `<script>` file, evaluate the contents, misinterprets the raw JSON data as a block, and then throws a syntax error.
+Even if the JSON were interpreted as a JavaScript object literal, it cannot be accessed by the JavaScript running in the browser because there is no variable assignment on the object literals.

 **JSON-P**

-You may have heard of JSON-P. What it does is wrap your JSON requested from the server into a callback function and then executes it with exec.
+JSONP wraps your JSON requested from the server into a callback function and then executes it with exec.

 This is a glorious hack that somehow works, but only for GET requests.
 This will not save you from POSTs, PUTs, DELETEs, or any other HTTP verb.